2 men charged with making separate threats to kill president

 The next day, Merryman called the White House switchboard and said he was coming there to “cut off the head of the snake/anti-Christ,” the FBI affidavit said.

-Merryman was scheduled to make his initial court appearance in Baltimore on Monday afternoon.
+An assistant federal public defender assigned to represent Merryman interrupted him when he began to talk about Biden during Monday’s hearing and repeatedly pleaded with the magistrate to free him.
+Sargent spoke of arranging for Merryman to get a mental health evaluation while he is jailed.

+One of Merryman’s lawyers didn’t immediately respond to an email seeking comment on the charges.

-Court filings don’t list attorneys for Merryman or Conlon, who was released after his initial court appearance last week.
+Court filings don’t list an attorney for Conlon, who was released after his initial court appearance last week.
 U.S. Magistrate Judge A. David Copperthite ordered Conlon to refrain from using a computer or any other internet-connected devices without a probation officer’s permission.

 Conlon is accused of sending a string of messages to the NSA and FBI tiplines threatening to bomb the White House to kill the president, blow up the NSA’s headquarters in Ft.
 Meade, Maryland, and carry out a mass shooting of NSA employees.
 Investigators traced the messages to a phone number and Maryland address linked to Conlon, according to the FBI.